 The main focus of management is to find the underlying contact allergen.
 Since the underlying mechanism of this allergy is different from the IgE-mediated allergy commonly seen with asthma, hay fever, and food allergy, patch testing, instead of skin testing, is performed.
 The contact allergens are placed on the back under devices called Finn chamber.
-There is a standard panel of common contact allergens called the TRUE test that may be used.
+There is a standard panel of common contact allergens called the T.R.U.E. test that may be used.
 Certain items may be brought from home.
-In patients with eosinophilic esophagtis, patch testing may be done with foods.
-The patient generally returns to the office two days and four days later for patch test reading/interpretation.
+The patient generally returns to the office two days (48 hours) and four days (96 hours) later for patch test reading/interpretation.
+Some patch test reactions, especially topical corticosteroids, and metals may turn positive up to 10 days after application.
+Click here for an educational handout on patch testing.

 Your BVAAC board-certified allergist has the background and experience to pursue the detective work that is needed to solve this vexing problem.
-If you or someone in your family is troubled by contact dermatitis, we encourage you to give us a call today at 208-378-0080 or click here to make an appointment request online.
+If you or someone in your family is troubled by contact dermatitis, we encourage you to give us a call today at 208-378-0080 or click the button below to make an appointment request online.